Ann Whitfield Powers

 Office Manager / Administrative Assistant – email@example.com

-Eric comes to us after graduating from University of Idaho’s MFA program this past spring.
-While he was there he was appointed as the Editor-in-Chief of the literary journal, Fugue.
-He brought the journal into the digital age, creating a website for them and digitizing all their past issues.
-He also initiated a fundraiser which helped bring the journal into the black and has become a fun annual event in Moscow.
-Before graduate school he worked for two years in the human resources department of a major hospital, doing data entry, health insurance processing, and staff orientation and training sessions.
+Eric comes to us after graduating from University of Idaho’s MFA program in May 2014.
+While there he was appointed Editor-in-Chief of the literary journal, Fugue.
+He brought the journal into the digital age, creating a website and digitizing all past issues.
+He also helped initiate a fundraiser which brought the journal into the black.
+Winner of Writing in the Wild and Centrum fellowships, and runner-up for the 2016 PEN Northwest Wilderness Writing Residency, he respects the role of Western landscapes in creativity, introspection, and interconnectedness.
+When he isn’t writing, he reads, hikes, or turns old pallets into new tables.